toohighonthehog/RJScraperScript/readme.md

 #     The idea here is that syncthing only replicates 8+
 #     If its already in the right place, skip
 #  Think about what happens if cf cookies expire mid process.
+#  Put something useful on the screen when found count = 0.